acdh-oeaw/arche-ref-sources/README.md

 In the repository directory:

 * Run `php -f arche-ref-sources --help` and go trough the available options.
 * Prepare the configuration file.
-You may use `config-sample.yaml` as a base.
+You may use `config-sample.yaml` as a base (it contains useful comments).
 * Run `php -f arche-ref-sources {all the parameters you may want} pathToConfigFile.yaml`
   * For starters you will probably want to stick to the default `parse` mode (only fetch data from the external source but don't try to update ARCHE) with `--verbose` (to see what has been fetched and extracted) and maybe `--output` (so what has been fetched and extracted is saved in a TTL file you can use later on)
   * For filtering resources you can use `--id` (process exactly one resource with a given id; id namespace doesn't count), `--after someDate` (process only resources modified afer a given date) and maybe `--limit N` (process only number of N resources)